ScottMcGready/the-conference-bible/organisation_and_planning.md

 Social media promo images, [speaker cards](#speaker-cards), schedule books, and even slide templates (for opening & closing remarks) can make such a difference to the overall feel of the conference if planned for in advance.
 PSD and AI templates are freely available online for various social networks to ensure sizing is correct for each platform.

-Consider creating header banner images that organisers, volunteers, speakers, and attendees can add to their social media profile to increase publicity around your conference.
+Creating header banner images that organisers, volunteers, speakers, and attendees can add to their social media profile can increase publicity around your conference.

+Deciding upfront what hashtags to use on social media can avoid unfortunate incidents (see #susanalbumparty), or dilution of PR on social media between things like #myCon24, #myCon2024, #myconference2024 etc.

 Using templates provided by online tools, such as [Canva](https://canva.com), can help make this process much easier.